Lifting Safely: A Guide To Loading Cranes And Their Uses

 Loading Crane Basics

 At their most basic, loading cranes consist of a horizontal boom attached to a vertical mast that rotates.
-Heavy loads are suspended from the boom using chains, slings or other rigging tackle.
+A gantry crane allows heavy loads to be suspended from its boom using chains, slings, or other rigging tackle.
 Operators control the crane from a cab or with remote pendants.
 They rotate the crane, extend the boom and carefully raise or lower the hook to move loads.
 Sophisticated new cranes are remarkably precise.

 Loading cranes excel at: